 Awards will be determined by the coaches and athletic department.
-Lists of awards are available in the Athletic Office or at our website http://www.avon-schools.org/Domain/8.
+Lists of awards are available in the Athletic Office.
 Criteria for earning an athletic letter are to be determined by the head coach and approved by the Athletic Director.
 These guidelines will be shared with players before their season begins